 When shopping for spinach, you should always look for the same thing: Look for leaves that are crisp, bright green, smooth, and/or glossy.
-If you’re buying pre-packaged spinach examine the bag to make sure no leaves are wilted, crushed or rotting.
-If it looks soft, mushy and discolored then that means it has been sitting on the shelf for too long.
-Your best bet for good spinach or really any greens is at a local farmers’ markets.
+If you’re buying pre-packaged spinach examine the bag to make sure no leaves are wilted, crushed, or rotting.
+If it looks soft, mushy, and discolored then that means it has been sitting on the shelf for too long.
+Your best bet for good spinach or really any greens is at a local farmer’s market.

 HOW TO STORE

 When storing your spinach be sure to remove any damaged or wilted leaves.
 Store the rest in a perforated plastic bag in the crisper drawer or near the top of the fridge in an air-tight container with the humidity set to high.
 Keep your spinach dry as added moisture will cause your spinach to go bad more quickly.
 Since spinach dramatically diminishes over time, the sooner you get into your belly, the better.